To keep the changelog more consistent, I'll just post updates as replies to this announcement thread.

 - The same people keep doing the same things

-If you're seeing these signs or signs like them, it's time to learn how to turn your club into a "RDG" (Pretty Darn Good) club!
+If you're seeing these signs or signs like them, it's time to learn how to turn your club into a "RDG" (Really Darn Good) club!
 This course will show you how, and provide plenty of resources.

-This course will focus on creating Pretty Darn Good meetings.
+This course will focus on creating Really Darn Good meetings.
 This means having meetings that are efficient, effective, entertaining, engaging, and executed well.
 Having great meetings is one of the basic elements of a strong club, and if your club plans and executes them well, you'll have more engaged members and it will be far more likely that guests turn into members.

 If you want to have a RDG (Really Dang Good) club, you need to have members that are: